 POLS 351.
 Women and Politics.
 3 Credits.

 Role of women in politics, including selection of women for political offices, the political attitudes and behavior of women; and the development of public policy initiatives as they affect or are likely to affect women.
-S,SS.
+F.

 POLS 361.
 Nonprofit Management (Undergrad).
 3 Credits.